top of page

 Design in context

 Finding the right location for the antenna took some trial and error so that it wouldn’t be visible or in the way of any moving rigging.
 Castillo came up with the idea of putting it in the followspot [spotlight] booth.
 The result was good coverage in all the seating areas.
-Once Castillo had everything installed and in place, it was time for the processing.
+It was time for the processing once Castillo had everything installed.

-Assistive listening for a venue as sophisticated as the Meyerson, is not straightforward.
-There are variable acoustics, including a canopy that raises and lowers and a variety of types of concerts and corporate events.
-This means, the system can’t be set on autopilot.
-Instead, there is a separate mix that is kept fresh for every performance type to ensure clarity and intelligibility—just like for the systems in the main room.
+Assistive listening for a venue as sophisticated as the Meyerson is more complex.
+There are variable acoustics, including a canopy that raises and lowers and various concerts and corporate events.
+The system can’t be set on autopilot.
+Instead, a separate mix is kept fresh for every performance type to ensure clarity and intelligibility—just like for the systems in the main room.

 IMG_0008.JPG